Permanent Call for Poetry, Art & Photography

 Reflections: Narratives of Professional Helping is a double-blind peer reviewed, open-access, multidisciplinary journal that has been published since 1995.
 We are carried online by both Proquest Research Library and EBSCO SocIndex.

 Reflections authors and readers familiar with the mission of the journal are welcome to submit poetry, artwork, and photography that fit with the journal’s purpose.
 We welcome creative forms of expression that engage helping professionals in poetic and visual ways to our sections on Practice, Field Education, Teaching & Learning, and Research as well as to our Calls for Special Themed Sections.

 Guidelines for art, poetry, and photography submissions

-- Is original imaginative work which has not appeared nor is under consideration to appear in a refereed journal
+- Is original imaginative work which has not appeared nor is under consideration to appear in a refereed publication

 - Conveys a theme relevant to the helping professions